cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 **Load Operation**
 A table load operation contains all necessary steps for loading a defined set of fields to a single data vault table.
 This can be a single SQL Insert Statement or a more complex series of Statemets (e.g. check Hash collision, insert new and changed data, insert deletion records, update enddate columns)

 **Process**
+The process contains all tasks, taht are needed to load the whole desribed transformation.
+- determine increment
+- fetch data
+- parse data into rows and fields
+- calculate hash values (can also be part of the load operation)
+- execute all load operations for all tables

 **Relation**
+A relation between two business objects.
+In data vault relations are expressed via link table structures.
+The same business objects can have multiple kinds of relations between each other.
+As soon, as there is more then one kind of relation between the same objects, it is necessary to provide multiple connections and explicit names for the relation. see [Catalog of field mappings](./catalog_of_field_mappings_in_relations.md) for more insights